naganowl/postcss-squeaky-clean/DOCS.md

 ### `specificDir`

 An array of directory strings which should be given more precedence (win specificity ties).
 Usually exceptional cases

-## `heuristic` plugin

-With namespaced selectors across all files, there's a 1:1 correlation where a selector in a given view/template file has a selector in a stylesheet that defines it's styles.
-Since each namespaced selector has a unique key globally, the selector can directly target those elements which can happen if nesting is removed from the stylesheet.
-The major obstacle preventing such a simple solution is that with a sufficiently sized codebase, there will be many stylesheets which define nested selectors where a given DOM element can be targetted by multiple of such selectors.
-The flattening of a stylesheet will normalize the specificity of all selectors at the cost of losing which styles should have precedence over others.

-To alleviate this issue, a heuristic is applied in an attempt to remove namespaced selectors from all files, except for those that it's used in.
-This is accomplished by starting with all files that contain a given selector and walking the dependency chain (provided by webpack, assuming that the codebase has been sufficiently modularized with CommonJS modules) to determine the file hierarchy which actually utilize the styles.
-There can be some false positives generated from this process and shared components that could be chunked/split via other webpack plugins.
-For the most part, this helps wipe out a majority of the extra namespaced selectors that are scattered from the `clean` plugin (especially the generically named shared styles).

-The following options can be passed in

-### `commonInclude`

-A RegExp indicating the types of files to include under the `common-chunks` module

-### `directories`

-An array of strings representing file paths which contain the top level directories which the plugin will recursive analyze for class selectors

-### `filterExclude`

-An array of RegExps to blacklist file types to be analyzed for namespaced selectors within the `directories` specified and `filterInclude` below

-### `filterInclude`

-An array of RegExps to whitelist file types to be analyzed for namespaced selectors within the `directories` specified

-### `getFeatureName`

-A function to map the argument string path to the name of the feature the path is associated to.
-Assists with the dependency traversal to determine which files should be bucketize under the same feature

-### `scssPath`

-A string representing the stylesheet path to analyze

-### `sqkdExclude`

-A RegExp to blacklist file types that are detected to have namespaced selectors.
-Typically, these target server-side files that are disconnected from the webpack server such as `.erb` or `.rb`

-### `statsPath`

-A string representing the path to the webpack JSON file or Object representing the contents of said file

-### `templateLeafInclude`

-A RegExp indicating the types of files that lack dependencies.
-Typically, these are view template files (such as `.eco` or `.hbs`)

 # Development